tankjem/ocean-trip/README.md

 ### Bugs

 * Currently a bug with the airport locator.
 It is locating an airport with no available flights to the UK.
-* Facebook App url needs to change to Heroku
+* Facebook App url needs to change to Heroku/FACEBook Login does not work on heroku
 * Register form is registering but not changing state and User still has to login after registering.

 ### Future features